What is the ASC?

 If you have a new product that would be of interest to filmmakers, please e-mail your press release to [email protected] and include all of your contact information, as well as at least one photo of your product.
 (Photos must be JPEGs of at least 300 dpi measuring no less than 4" x 6".)
 This content is generally published in the AC website first, and then a curated selection is printed in the magazine.
 Note that magazine editorial content is organized roughly three months ahead of publication, so press releases are not published immediately.
 Note that not all press releases submitted will be published.

 Competition for editorial coverage in AC is very keen, and we are most interested in productions that will be distributed or otherwise exhibited in the U.S., where most of our readers are located.
 If you have a well-shot project that meets that requirement, the best first step is to show it to us.
-Send us details about L.A. screenings, or mail us a DVD: AC Editors, 1782 N. Orange Dr., Los Angeles, CA, 90028.
+Send us details about L.A. screenings or a screening link at [email protected], or mail us a DVD/Blu-ray: AC Editors, 1782 N. Orange Dr., Los Angeles, CA, 90028.
 Be sure to include your contact information (or, if you are not the cinematographer, the cinematographer’s contact information).
-We are unable to personally acknowledge DVD submissions, and they will only be returned if you include a self-addressed, postage-paid mailer.
+We are unable to personally acknowledge physical media submissions, and they will only be returned if you include a self-addressed, postage-paid mailer.

 Only if they are written by ASC members.

-To write for AC, you must possess solid writing and reporting skills and, especially, a thorough understanding of cinematography tools and techniques.
+To become an AC contributor, you must possess solid writing and reporting skills and, especially, a thorough understanding of cinematography tools and techniques.
 If you meet these requirements, mail us your résumé, one unedited journalistic writing sample, two published journalistic writing samples, and the names and phone numbers of three professional references.
 (Screenwriting samples will not be considered.)
 We do not accept applications via email.
 Send your hard-copy materials to: AC Editors, 1782 N. Orange Dr., Los Angeles, CA, 90028.
 We are unable to personally acknowledge applications, and your materials will only be returned if you include a self-addressed, postage-paid mailer.
 If we decide to try you out, we will contact you.

-Where can I send a letter to American Cinematographer’s editor?
+Where can I send a letter of comment to

-Letters can be submitted by mail to AC Editors, 1782 N. Orange Dr., Los Angeles, CA, 90028 by email to [email protected].
+Letters can be submitted via mail to AC Editors, 1782 N. Orange Dr., Los Angeles, CA, 90028 or by email to [email protected].
 Please include your name, address and daytime telephone number.
 If we publish your letter, we reserve the right to edit it for length and clarity.

 Our festival attendance varies from year to year, but we typically cover the Sundance Film Festival and also attend the AFI Fest, Camerimage and the New York Film Festival.
 We have also attended New Directors/New Films, SxSW, Cannes, Telluride, the L.A.
 Film Festival, Berlinale and the Seattle Film Festival.